Collegiate a cappella: Modern growth

 College a cappella has grown rapidly since 1980.
 This growth was fueled in part by stylistic changes that had widespread appeal, and in part by the founding in 1991 of the Contemporary A Cappella Society (CASA) by Deke Sharon and Rex Solomon, which enabled interaction and collaboration of a cappella groups across the United States for the first time.

-Sharon, a member of the Tufts a cappella group The Beelzebubs, co-created CASA after two years as the group's musical director.
-Sharon sought to bring a cappella into the musical mainstream, popularizing a more pop format for the music, as well as helping to contribute to a standardization of a cappella performance through the founding of CASA.
+Sharon, a member of the Tufts a cappella group The Beelzebubs, co-founded CASA after two years as the Beelzebubs' musical director.
+Sharon sought to bring a cappella into the musical mainstream, popularizing a more pop-based format for the music, as well as contributing to a standardization of a cappella performance through the founding of CASA.

-One of CASA's core values in its promotion of the a cappella community is that of innovation, stating "We develop new methods for singers, groups, fans, and educators to sing, learn, connect, and interact with one another."
+One of CASA's core values in its promotion of the a cappella community is that of innovation, stating, "We develop new methods for singers, groups, fans, and educators to sing, learn, connect, and interact with one another."
 The new style used voices to emulate modern rock instruments, marking a shift away from the more traditional sounds of jazz or classical ensembles and glee clubs to contemporary a cappella, with groups focusing on modern pop music, complete with complex textures and a driving beat (see vocal percussion).
 Today, even some glee clubs have a largely pop-music repertoire supplemented only in small part by the traditional genres.

-In modern competing a cappella groups, there are several techniques that are making each group more and more distinctive.
-Beatboxing is at the top among them, but tone, sound effects, style, blend, and harmonies are all unique, too.
+In modern competing a cappella groups, there are several techniques that make each group distinctive: chiefly beatboxing, along with tone, sound effects, style, blend, and harmonies.